dasolari/Gitflow-and-Docker-Guide/README.md

 - `git branch -u origin/branch-name` to track a remote branch from your current branch (name should be the same)
 - `git branch -d branch-name` to create a new branch
 - `git branch -D branch-name` to force delete a branch
-- `git merge branch-name`to merge the branch you are on, to the desired branch _branch-name_
+- `git merge branch-name` to merge the branch you are on, to the desired branch _branch-name_

 ## Docker and docker-compose :whale: :whale: :whale:
 The docker and docker-compose tutorials are located in the respective folders.
 The example uses a node app and I recommend that you start with the `dockerfile` and then go to the `docker-compose` file.
+Don`t forger to add a .dockerignore file.